Does the Jewish Bible point to Jesus by David Brickner

 David notes that Lev could see that following Moses does not necessarily close the door to Jesus, or vice versa.
 Brickner then points out that Jesus said: “If you believed Moses, you would believe me” (John 5:46).

-Jesus directed that statement mainly to a group of leaders and guardians of the status quo.
+Jesus directed that statement mainly to a group of local religious leaders in Galilee.
 They did not represent all the Jewish people at the time, as David notes:

 Multitudes of Jewish people who saw the miracles Yeshua performed made the connection [to the Deuteronomy 18 passage]: “When the people saw the sign that he had done, they said, ‘This is indeed the Prophet who is to come into the world!’”
 (John 6:14 ESV).
 They were looking for the prophet Moses had promised, and here he was!